Ninad-Nimkar/Car-Game/README.md

 # Car-Game
-A simple car game with basic movement and a bit of obstacles, to play this game just download the files open the build folder then windows then the Car Game.exe file
+A simple car game with basic movement and a bit of obstacles, to play this game Build/Windows/Car game.exe